danialafjeh/Project-1-Online-Shop-Website/README.md

 # About project
 🛒 Online Store Project — Key Features

+‼️ NOTE : All information saved in database are  just examples and completely fak ‼️ NOTE : The language of this website is completely in Persian.

 ⭐ Focus on Core Backend Logic
 The main goal of this project was implementing all essential backend functionalities of a real online store using Django.